-With IFTTT’s total fund raising at over 62 million dollars the codelesss automation workspace has really heated up.
+With IFTTT’s total fundraising at over 62 million dollars, the codeless automation workspace has really heated up.
 With products like IFTTT, Zapier, and Microsoft Flow on the market, automating day-to-day tasks has never been easier.
 These tools allow you to connect your apps and build automated workflows to be more productive.
 But these apps each have their own strengths and choosing the right one can be difficult.

 In broad strokes IFTTT, Zapier, and Microsoft Flow all perform the same function, to connect apps and automate workflows.
-Each has their own strengths and weaknesses.
+Each has its own strengths and weaknesses.
 Choosing the right app has proven difficult because each app fits a different niche.
 At first glance, choosing the right app is daunting.
-The interfaces, approach, and verbiage are different on each app yet the most important difference, are the connections to third party apps.
+The interfaces, approach, and verbiage are different on each app, yet the most important difference is the connections to third-party apps.
 The connectors in each app drastically change how each app is used and who uses them.

-IFTTT is the most simple of the three.
+The simplest of the three.
 Each workflow has one trigger and one action.
 Beautifully designed, IFTTT is a great starting place with automation.
 The clean simple structure of the app ranks IFTTT as a top contender.
-The low learning curve and easy sign up make it quick and painless to get rolling out automated workflows.
-The simplicity comes with drawbacks.
-IFTTT only has single action workflows.
+The low learning curve and easy registration make it quick and painless to begin rolling out automated workflows.
+The simplicity comes with drawbacks, however, as IFTTT only has single action workflows.
 As long as your workflows don’t require complex calculations IFTTT may be the perfect fit for what you need to do.

-Zapier is another huge competitor in the codeless automation realm.
-With multi-step workflows Zapier has more options than IFTTT.
-While not quite as simple as IFTTT, Zapier has a fantastic interface and many are finding the trade-off between simplicity and power worth it.
-Zapier will allow your workflows to grow more complex than IFTTT making it a strong competitor.
-Zapier has the most connections to 3rd party apps.
+With multi-step workflows, Zapier has more options than IFTTT.
+While not quite as simple as IFTTT, Zapier has a fantastic interface and many find the trade-off between simplicity and power worth it.
+Zapier will allow your workflows to grow more complex than IFTTT, making it a strong competitor.
+Zapier has the most connections to third-party apps.
 These connections along with the elegant design make Zapier a strong competitor in this fierce battle.

-While each app has huge differences in simplicity and power the largest variation comes from the connectors.
+While each app has huge differences in simplicity and power, the largest variation comes from the connectors.
 IFTTT integrates nicely with IOT and tech you’ll find around the house.
-Turning lights on and off, reminders to meditate each day are some of the most common workflows.
-IFTTT is the perfect choice if your looking for home and personal automation.
+Turning lights on and off or reminders to meditate each day are some of the most common workflows.
+IFTTT is the perfect choice if you're looking for home and personal automation.
 Zapier’s most common connectors come from Google’s G Suite.
-Zapier is the go to choice for people looking to automate their work day while living in Google’s productivity suite.
+Zapier is the go-to choice for people looking to automate their workday while living in Google’s productivity suite.
 Microsoft Flow’s direct integration with Office 365 makes it an easy choice for those working in Office 365 all day long.
-Plus the added complexity of Microsoft Flow is a favorite among the hard core automaters.
+Plus the added complexity of Microsoft Flow is a favorite among the hardcore automaters.